 As we all know, there are a lot of things that make Christmas great.
-The amazing food, the presents and wonderful family times are all things that come to mind!
+The amazing food, Christmas gift hampers & presents and the wonderful family times are all things that come to mind!
 But the experience of being together with people close to you and that unique ambience that makes Christmas is very special.
 It’s a difficult thing to describe and it is likely heightened by decorations around the house and the smell of the Christmas tree.

 If you’re as nuts as Christmas deserts as we all are, you might be interested in making your own plum pudding Christmas decorations to hang from your Christmas tree.
 It’s really very simple and helps to make your Christmas tree all the more eye-catching.
 Plus it puts your arts and crafts skills to the test!